Data Sources

 rdap.org

-The core link graph is updated quarterly, in line with Common Crawl release cadence.
-Enrichment signals (domain age, popularity rank, tech stack) are refreshed on the same cycle.
-This covers the vast majority of use cases — link building, lead enrichment, AI agent workflows, and competitive analysis.
-If you need daily link monitoring, Ahrefs is the right tool.
-Most developers don't.
+The core link graph is updated quarterly, aligned with Common Crawl release cadence.
+Enrichment signals — domain age, popularity rank, technology stack, DNS data — are refreshed on the same cycle.
+Quarterly freshness covers the overwhelming majority of use cases: link building, lead enrichment, competitive analysis, AI agent workflows, and programmatic SEO.
+If you need daily link change monitoring, that's a different product category — and Ahrefs is the right tool for it.
+Most developers building on an API don't.